ccjmne/blog/content/posts/moreutils-vipe-infe.md

-I carry around a (very humble) collection of <abbr title="A command-line fuzzy finder">`fzf`</abbr>[^fzf] utilities, where I intend to leverage a tacit promise of <abbr title="The ubiquitous text editor">Vim</abbr>: I can edit content, right there in the terminal, between two commands, and be done earlier than a corporate <abbr title="Integrated Development Environment">IDE</abbr> has finished flashing their splash screen[^cli-editor].
+I carry around a (very humble) collection of <abbr title="A command-line fuzzy finder">`fzf`</abbr>[^fzf] utilities, where I intend to leverage a tacit promise of <abbr title="The ubiquitous text editor">Vim</abbr>: I can edit content, right there in the terminal, between two commands, and be done earlier than a corporate <abbr title="Integrated Development Environment">IDE</abbr> would be flashing its splash screen[^cli-editor].

 [^fzf]: {{ cmd(name="fzf", repo="https://github.com/junegunn/fzf", package="extra/x86_64/fzf", manual="https://man.archlinux.org/man/extra/fzf/fzf.1.en") }}